-GHD has prepared a report for IMO in November 2007 (Reference No. 21/16396/135587 and same title as this report) covering the cost for the diesel fuel storage and handling facility.
-This report is essentially similar to that report except that the costs have been updated for a 2008 pricing basis.
+GHD has prepared reports for IMO in the 3rd quarter of the previous three years covering the cost for the diesel fuel storage and handling facility.
+This report is essentially similar to that report except that the costs have been updated for a 2010 pricing basis.